-An attribute for non-native species is common to each of the upland Annex I habitats.
+An attribute for non-native species is common to each of the upland Annex I habitats, including 7130 Blanket bogs ( if active).
 Non-native species can be invasive and have deleterious effects on native vegetation.
 The target for each habitat is for the total cover of non-native species to be less than 1%.
 A low target is set as non-native species can spread rapidly and are most easily dealt with when still at lower abundances.